whitestranger7/react-Store/README.md

 1. Create info section ✓

-1. Add form-action in info section ✘
+1. Add form-action in info section ✓

+1. Male an opportunity to sent form ✘

+1. Keep all props while route changes ✘

 1. Optimize app for tablets and phones ✘